The AI-Enhanced Team of the Future

 Enabled by vibe programming and agentic AI.

-- Work focus: end‑to‑end business outcomes across customer demand, design, system architecture, service improvemnts, operations, and market growth.
+- Work focus: end-to-end business outcomes across customer demand, design, system architecture, service improvements, operations, and market growth.

 - Constraints lifted: generation, integration, and orchestration shift to AI agents; humans focus on intent, constraints, and verification.